Alijavedofficial/DineDelight/README.md

 ## Introduction

-DineDelight is a responsive and user-friendly website template tailored for restaurants, cafes, and dining establishments, offering a seamless experience for both customers and restaurant owners.
+DineDelight is a responsive and user-friendly website template tailored for restaurants, cafes, and dining establishments, offering a seamless experience for both customers and Restaurant owners.

 ## Features